-Maintaining the health, functionality and flexibility of the joints takes some basic understanding of anatomy and physiology, so that we can know how and why our body operates the way that it does and when there are problems, what can be done to support healing.
+Maintaining the health, functionality and flexibility of the joints takes some basic understanding of anatomy and physiology.
+This is so we can know how and why our body operates the way it does and when there are problems.
 Looking at the body with an Ayurvedic perspective can support the health of joints even further by incorporating important diet and lifestyle principles.
 Ayurveda looks at everything holistically.
 To have true, sustainable health, it's essential that we look at our body the same, especially if we want to have flexible and strong physicality, even into our later years.

 Joints are like glue.
 They hold our bones together and support movement and flexibility within the frame of our skeletons.
 Bones support our entire physical system.
 The synovial joints are where the ends of a bone are connected by a joint cavity containing synovial fluid, allow freedom and fluidity in our movements.